Skip to main content

 Cruelty-Free Aftershave

-*The Body Shop and Aesop are also both certified to Leaping Bunny standards by Cruelty-Free International but are losing marks under Animal Testing on our table because they are owned by Natura which bought Avon in January 2020.
+*Aesop is certified to Leaping Bunny standards by Cruelty-Free International but loses marks under Animal Testing on our table because they are owned by Natura which bought Avon in January 2020.
 Avon is yet to meet these same standards and so marks are lost across the whole company group.

 The following companies had a policy against testing on animals but without a ‘fixed cut-off date’ (a date after which no new ingredients the company uses would have been tested on animals).